MythsArt/com.mythsart.xmc/README.md

 #### Target Version recommend 23.x

-0. Make sure your account logged in before cracking!!!
+0. Make sure your account logged in before crxxking!!!

 1. Run this application.